-- 4.35 The Emergency cost category relates to the costs and activities associated with the initial callout and response to an emergency call from the public that requires further investigation. - 4.36 Dispatch can either come from the emergency call centre or the company's own customer contact centre.
-For FE this activity is undertaken by Kier Group. - 4.37 In some cases the emergency call is closed without a visit as it is possible to resolve the issue over the phone.
+4.49 The Emergency cost category covers the costs and activities associated with the initial callout and response to an emergency call from the public that requires further investigation.

+- 4.50 Dispatch can either come from the emergency call centre or the company's own customer contact centre, and Kier Group undertake the emergency response. - 4.51 In some cases the emergency call is closed without a visit as it is possible to resolve the issue over the phone.
 In most cases however, a trained first responder is sent to the location in question to determine the nature and severity of the incident.
-Further details on this cost category and company approaches to managing this work can be found in the 'bottom-up assessment' section of this annex, starting at 2.42 above.

-- 4.38 The key driver of cost in this expenditure category is the number of jobs, which in turn is driven by number of emergency calls received by the company.
-Our assessment applies historic rates of jobs to projected emergency call numbers to estimate the volume of work in GD23. - 4.39 The number of emergency calls used in our assessment was taken from our 'Emergency Call Centre' analysis.
-This estimated a total number of calls which was around 5,000 less than that submitted by FE.
-Further details on this analysis can be found in the Customer Management (Emergency Call Centre) section of this document, starting at 4.21 above. - 4.40 We then calculated the proportion of calls that became emergency jobs in the first four years of GD17 and applied this to our projected call numbers.
-We used a flat percentage throughout GD23 as opposed to the company's analysis which showed an increasing percentage of calls resulting in jobs in GD23.
-This resulted in a number of emergency jobs that was around 5,100 lower than the company's and a projected profile more reflective of the historic trend. - 4.41 For the draft determination we accepted the submitted costs for; materials, legal and professional fees, and the cost for additional responders requested by the company.
+Further details on this cost category and company approaches to managing this type of work can be found in the 'bottom-up assessment' section of this annex, starting at 2.43 above. - 4.52 The key cost driver in this expenditure category is the number and type of jobs, which is in turn driven by number of emergency calls received by the company.
+Our assessment applies historic rates of jobs to projected emergency call numbers to estimate the volume of work in GD23. - 4.53 The number of emergency calls used in our assessment was taken from our 'Emergency Call Centre' analysis.
+This estimated a total number of calls which was around 6,000 less than that submitted by FE.
+Further details on this analysis can be found in the Customer Management (Emergency Call Centre) section of this document, starting at 4.26 above. - 4.54 We then calculated the proportion of calls that became emergency jobs in the first four years of GD17 and applied this to our projected call numbers to estimate job numbers in GD23.
+We used a flat percentage throughout GD23 as opposed to the company's analysis which showed an increasing percentage of calls resulting in jobs over the period.
+Our assessment estimated a number of emergency jobs that was around 5,400 lower than the company's and a projected profile more reflective of the historic trend. - 4.55 We have accepted the submitted costs for; materials, legal and professional fees, and the cost for additional responders requested by the company in both our draft and final determinations.
 We used the GD17 costs for the contractor's management fee and GD17 unit rates to estimate costs for emergency jobs requiring a callout and those closed without a visit.
-Because we used historic rates we did not need to adjust for the 5% uplift that FE applied to its period contractor rates for GD23. - 4.42 Our assessment for staff followed the standard methodology.
-As this resulted in a number which was lower than in 2020 we allowed for 2020 staffing levels throughout the period.
+Because we used historic rates we did not need to adjust for the 5% uplift that FE applied to its period contractor rates for GD23. - 4.56 Our final determination methodology for assessing appropriate staff FTE levels and associated costs is described in sections 2.110 to 2.114.
+FTE levels have increased slightly in the final determination as a consequence of the application of this methodology. - 4.57 In our draft determination we stated that the forecasted number of connections for each of the GDNs would be revisited for the final determination.
+Following this reforecasting the total volume of connections fell in GD23.
+However the re-profiling of the connection numbers resulted in a higher number of in year connections forecasted in the latter years of the price control.
+For this reason, while the overall connection numbers have fallen, the costs in some of the individual years has increased when compared to the draft determination.